Many0nne/GracefulErrors/README.md

 # gracefulerrors

 gracefulerrors is a TypeScript library for turning technical errors into consistent user-facing experiences.
-It provides a framework-agnostic core engine, a React SDK, and a Sonner adapter.
+It provides a framework-agnostic core engine, React and Vue SDKs, and a Sonner adapter.

 ## Features